chafey/charls-js/DESIGN.md

 in C++ and expose it via EMBIND.
 I used this to create wrapper classes that handle the encoding, decoding, memory management and access to other properties such as the nearLossless parameter and interleaveMode.

+## Memory Management

+WASM code runs in its own sandbox and cannot access memory outside of that sandbox.
+This means that data in JavaScript memory needs to be copied into WASM memory before the WASM code can use it.
+Since decoded images will typically come from a server, the JPEG-LS encoded bitstream will always be in JavaScript memory (e.g. in response to a fetch() to read it from HTTP server).
+The encoded bitstream needs to be copied into WASM space before it can be decoded since the WASM decoder has no ability to access the JavaScript memory.
+After the decode, the decoded pixels are also in WASM memory space.
+JavaScript can access the decoded pixels directly, but it may also make sense to copy the pixel data into a canvas image data structure or some other javascript structure for performance reasons.